7 Unexpected Benefits of Being Brave

 By

-There’s no space for creativity when your attention is focused on safety self preservation.
-When you say “no” to fear, that energy that went toward self preservation is freed up to go towards growth and creativity.
+There’s no space for creativity when your attention is focused on safety.
+All the energy that would go to facing things, creating, and growing goes to self-protection and self-promotion.
+When you say “no” to fear, your creative energy is freed up.

-People driven by fear keep others at a safe distance.
-Their need for control in relationships pushes good and trustworthy people away.
-The friendliest people and most joyful people I know all have the courage LIVE life rather than playing it safe.
+Brave people let go of trying to control other people and situations.
+Those driven by fear keep others at a distance so they feel safe.
+A need for control in relationships pushes good people away.
+The friendliest and most joyful people all dare to reach out and connect rather than play it safe in relationships.

 Life is never boring for the brave.
-When we play it safe, we miss tremendous opportunities.
-Criticism, negativitity, and arrogance is all fear and insecurity in disquise.
-We criticize what we are afraid to experience as justification for not doing something positive where we might fail.
+When we play it safe, we miss out on opportunities.
+Criticism, negativity, and arrogance – it’s all fear.
+We criticize what we are afraid to experience as justification for not doing something where we might fail.

 6. Improved Health

-Your central nervous system rests and digests after doing something brave.
-As we live courageously, our self worth increases and increased self worth always leads to improved self care (e.g., nutricion, exercise, hydration, etc.)
+Your central nervous system rests after doing something brave.
+As we live courageously, our self-worth increases, and increased self-worth leads to improved self-care (e.g., nutrition, exercise, hydration, etc)

-You are only being brave when you actually do something you’re afraid to do.
-You’re only courageous when you engage something without any guarantee of success.
+You’re only courageous when you engage in something without any guarantee of it going as you hope.
 Your self-confidence only increases AFTER you do something you doubted you could do.
+As you push through fear and uncertainty consistently, you will always grow.

 Take Action